 Fig. 13.
-Monthly average of discharge in major African river basins (2000-2021) derived from the VegDischarge v1.
+Monthly average discharge in major African river basins (2000-2021) derived from the VegDischarge v1.
 These maps present the monthly distribution of river discharge across Africa, revealing the seasonal dynamics of flow in major river basins.
-High flow periods below the equator from November to April and above the equator from May to October are highlighted, illustrating the influence of latitudinal shifts in precipitation patterns on river discharge.
+High flow periods south of the equator from November to April and north of the equator from May to October are highlighted, illustrating the influence of latitudinal shifts in precipitation patterns on river discharge.

-Fig. 14 offers a comprehensive representation of the total annual average discharge across African river networks, delineated using the Kinematic Wave (KW) routing approach for the period 2000-2021.
-The lighter hues in Fig. 14 a&b correspond to higher discharge volumes, predominantly concentrated along the main streams of Africa's largest rivers, including the Nile, Congo, Zambezi, and Niger.
+Fig. 14 offers a comprehensive representation of the total average annual discharge across African river networks, delineated using the Kinematic Wave (KW) routing approach for the period 2000-2021.
+The lighter hues in Fig. 14 a&b correspond to higher discharge volumes, predominantly concentrated along the main streams of Africa's largest rivers, including the Nile, Congo, Zambezi, and Niger Rivers.
 This visual contrast reveals the disparity in flow magnitude across the continent's diverse hydrological landscapes.
 The histograms in Fig. 14c&d categorize the total of 64,000 river segments into discrete discharge bins, reflecting the hydrological activity of the river network.
-The majority of river segments fall into the lowest discharge bin (less than 0.4 km³.year-1), indicating a predominance of low-flow conditions within the network.
-These segments, accounting for the vast majority of the network's total, likely represent smaller streams and ephemeral rivers, particularly prevalent in arid and semi-arid regions (Sahel, Sahara, arid Northen Africa, Horn of Afrca and the majority outhern Africa).
+The majority of river segments fall into the lowest discharge bin (less than 0.4 km³·year-1), indicating a predominance of low-flow conditions within the network.
+These segments, accounting for the vast majority of the network's total, likely represent smaller streams and ephemeral rivers, particularly prevalent in arid and semi-arid regions (Sahel, Sahara, arid Northen Africa, Horn of Afrca, and the majority of southern Africa).

 This dominance of low-flow segments is representative of the extensive arid zones across Africa, such as the Sahara and Sahel in the north, the Kalahari in the south, and parts of the Horn of Africa.
 These regions are characterized by water scarcity, which is exacerbated by recurrent drought conditions72,73, contributing to the complex challenges of water resource management and sustainable development.
 The histograms underscore the hydrological contrast between these arid regions and the more water-abundant equatorial and tropical zones.
 The relative scarcity of river segments within higher discharge bins shows the concentration of water resources in fewer, larger river systems.
 These systems play a critical role in supporting the socio-economic activities, ecosystems, and biodiversity of the continent.
 Furthermore, the distribution of river segments across discharge bins conveys the vulnerability of African regions to hydrological extremes.
-The arid and semi-arid zones, including the Sahara, Sahel, and the Horn of Africa, are particularly susceptible to the impacts of climate variability, with recurrent droughts threatening water security, food production, and livelihoods.
+The arid and semi-arid zones, including the Sahara, Sahel, and the Horn of Africa, are particularly susceptible to the effects of climate variability, with recurrent droughts threatening water security, food production, and livelihoods.

 In summary, the VegDischarge v1 discharge average across African river segments highlights the continent's intricate hydrological patterns and the stark disparities in water availability.
 The prevalence of low-flow conditions across the majority of river segments accentuates the pressing issues of water scarcity, particularly in arid and drought-prone regions, necessitating strategic water management and adaptation measures to secure water for both human and ecological needs.